B.S. University of Waterloo, 2003M.S. University of Waterloo, 2006Ph.D. Duke University, 2012

 "Our research makes an impact on the development of new injury mitigation technologies through the study the biomechanics of impact in sports, automotive crashes, and the military."

-Dr. Panzer is an Assistant Professor of Mechanical and Aerospace Engineering at the University of Virginia, and is head of computational research at the Center for Applied Biomechanics, and is a member of the UVA Brain Injury and Sports Concussion Center.
-He graduated from Duke University in North Carolina with a PhD in Biomedical Engineering, and from the University of Waterloo in Ontario Canada with this BS and MS in Mechanical Engineering.
-Dr. Panzer’s research focus is on using computational mechanics to model and predict the biomechanics of injury following an impact.
-This research includes developing and using nonlinear finite element and multibody models to simulate high-rate events such as sport impact, automotive crashes, and military events.
-Current applications of this research include the study of traumatic brain injury for blast and football helmet impacts, biological tissue testing and characterization, human body model development for automotive crashworthness (PI for two GHBMC Body Region Centers of Expertise) and blunt non-lethal weapons, and the development of injury mitigation systems such as helmets.
+Dr. Panzer is an Associate Professor of Mechanical & Aerospace Engineering and Biomedical Engieering at the University of Virginia, and serves as Deputy Director at the Center for Applied Biomechanics, and is a member of the UVA Brain Injury and Sports Concussion Center.
+He graduated from Duke University with a PhD in Biomedical Engineering, and from the University of Waterloo in Ontario Canada with this BS and MS in Mechanical Engineering.
+Dr. Panzer's research covers computational (primarily finite element simulation) and experimental (including post-mortem human subjects, animals, and volunteers) methods to study high-rate non-linear mechanics in the fields of tissue mechanics, impact biomechanics, vehicle crashworthiness, military blast and ballistics, and sports injury.
+Current applications of this research include the study of traumatic brain injury for blast, ballistic, and football helmet impacts, biological tissue testing and characterization, human body model development for automotive crashworthness (PI for two GHBMC Body Region Centers of Expertise) and blunt non-lethal weapons, and the development of injury mitigation systems such as helmets.
 Dr. Panzer has served as the Principal Investigator for more than 30 programs funded by various federal and industrial sponsors.

-Assessment of Kinematic Brain Injury Metrics for Predicting Strain Responses in Diverse Automotive Impact Conditions.
+Assessment of kinematic brain injury metrics for predicting strain responses in diverse automotive impact conditions.
 Annals of Biomedical Engineering.
 44(12):3705-3718.
-2016 Gabler LF, Crandall JR, and Panzer MB
+2016 ABSGabler LF, Crandall JR, and Panzer MB